-When it comes to small creatures that inhabit our gardens and fields, voles and moles are often confused due to their similar-sounding names and subterranean lifestyles.
+When it comes to small creatures that inhabit our gardens and fields, voles and lawn moles are often confused due to their similar-sounding names and subterranean lifestyles.
 While both belong to the rodent family, they are distinct species with unique characteristics and behaviors.
 In this blog post, we will delve into the fascinating world of voles and moles, highlighting their differences and shedding light on their crucial roles in ecosystems.

 Physical Characteristics: